carenaudo/Menipy/CODEXLOG.md

 **Task:** Adjust overlay drawing so pendant and sessile analyses have distinct visuals and remove unintended red axis line on pendant drops.**

 **Summary:** Updated `BaseMainWindow` and `ui.main_window` to only compute and draw the axis line for contact-angle analyses.
 Pendant overlays now receive center and contact lines only in pendant mode.
 This eliminates the diagonal red line and keeps sessile visuals unchanged.
 All tests pass (53 passed).
+## Entry 107 - Refactor overlay pipelines

+**Task:** Fully separate pendant and sessile analysis drawing and geometry logic.

+**Summary:** Introduced new `pipelines` package with dedicated geometry and drawing modules for pendant and sessile workflows.
+Updated GUI to call these pipelines when analyzing images, preventing cross-mode overlay contamination.
+All 53 tests still pass.